Cinnamon Scones (with Cinnamon Chips)

 Laura

-The best Homemade Cinnamon Scones Recipe (with Cinnamon Chips)!
+The best cinnamon scones recipe ever!
 These cinnamon chip scones are buttery & moist, easy to make for breakfast or brunch, and are even better than Starbucks & Panera!
-Perfect to enjoy with a cup of coffee in the mornings!
+Perfect to enjoy with a cup of coffee in the morning.

 Course Breakfast, brunch